Fixer-uppers are back in style. Homeowners are remembering that a well-done remodeling job can save them a lot of money.

 1. Make cool calculations

-Bring a cold analytical eye when shopping for a home to renovate.
+Bring an analytical eye when shopping for a home to renovate.
 Put your emotions in the back seat while you assess each home’s possibilities.

 2. Love the floor plan

 Look for a floor plan you can live with.
-Moving load-bearing walls is an expensive proposition.
-SFGate tells how to identify load-bearing walls.
+Moving load-bearing walls is an expensive proposition and generally to be avoided.